richardtillery/code-samples/README.md

 Also a simple custom tag example.

-Yes everything in this project has some variation of my name in it.
-I was unemployed when I wrote it, cut me some slack.

 # Java-Projects/TestCustomTagsProject

 This project contains a 'test harness' for the tags in the TestCustomTagsJarProject.
 You must jar that project up and